 The language around energy can be confusing.
 Many people think that foods high in kilojoules are bad and many people think that foods high in energy are good.
 This is often the case in advertising about kids’ food, where a food high in kilojoules can be presented as ‘giving you energy’.

 However, energy and kilojoules are the same thing – kilojoules are simply the way energy is measured.
 Foods high in energy, which means they’re high in kilojoules, are not always what a child needs.

 The standard measure of energy is kilojoules – abbreviated to kJ.
 Australia officially dropped the use of calories by 1988.

 If you think in calories, then 1 calorie = 4.2 kilojoules.
-To do a rough conversion, multiply calories by 4 to get kilojoules.
+To do a rough conversion when reading a food label, divide kilojoules by 4 to get to calories.

 How many kilojoules in foods?

 Food and drinks provide the energy you need to stay alive and active.
 You should be able to work out how many kilojoules are in foods you buy by looking at the food labels.